WBCE/WBCE_CMS/wbce/modules/ckeditor/README.md

 #### Answer:

-For customizing, copy the files of wb_config to _yourinstallation/templates/_yourdefaulttemplate folder, your changes are only for _yourdefaulttemplate.
-Or copy the wb_config to _yourinstallation/templates folder and all changes are for all templates.
+For customizing, copy the files of _yourinstallation/modules/ckeditor/ckeditor/ to _yourinstallation/templates/_yourdefaulttemplate folder, your changes are only for _yourdefaulttemplate.
+Or create a wb_config folder in _yourinstallation/templates and copy the files in this folder, all changes are for all templates.
+You can also see the old wb_config files from the [Archive Branch](https://github.com/Colinax/CKEditor/tree/archive/wb_config)

 ### Question: